-With Christmas coming you might want to protect some of the berries on your holly bushes from birds so that you can decorate your home with your very own holly sprigs.
+With Christmas coming, you might want to protect some berries on your holly bushes from birds so that you can decorate your home with your very own holly sprigs.
 Use a net or some fleece to keep the hungry birds away, and salve your conscience by planting some bird friendly trees or just filling up the bird feeder more often!

 While on Christmas decorating, Cornus sibirica stems are a wonderful Christmassy red and work well intertwined into Christmas wreaths or arranged with sprayed pine cones.
 You can take up to a third of the stems now for artistic use and it will save some of the hard pruning you will finish in March.

 Up until the heavy frosts arrive, it is still not too late to plant bare root roses.

 Check that any climbing roses are still tied in to their support structures.